The Puppets House – Ravenna

 Collection of marionettes, puppets, stage sets of the traditional Italian puppet theater

-OPEN when EMILIA ROMAGNA is YELLOW AREA
+OPEN when EMILIA ROMAGNA is WHITE or YELLOW AREA

 Visits to the Puppets House by reservation only